MZanggl/ioc-node/README.md

 ## Faking Automatic Injection

-In the above case, you can still use `ioc.fake` to provide a fake database or a fake userService.
+In the above case, you can still use `ioc.fake` to provide a fake database or a fake userService since `ioc.make('App/Services/UserService')` uses `ioc.use` under the hood.
+In addition, every auto injected dependencies also gets resolved using `ioc.use`.

 Alternatively you can just new up an instance of the class manually.